Star Trek: The Next Generation: Blu-ray

 CBS announced on September 28, 2011, in celebration of the series' twenty-fifth anniversary, that Star Trek: The Next Generation would be completely remastered in 1080p high definition from the original 35mm film negatives.
 The original show was edited and post-processed in standard definition for broadcast, as were all the show's visual effects (e.g. all exterior shots of the Enterprise, phaser fire, or beaming fade-ins and -outs).
 For the remaster almost 25,000 reels of original film stock were rescanned and reedited, and all visual effects were digitally recomposed from original large-format negatives and newly created CGI shots.
-The release was accompanied by 7.1 DTS Master Audio.
+The release was accompanied by a new 7.1 DTS HD Master Audio remix.
 Michael Okuda believes this is the largest film restoration project ever attempted.
 The process of making high-definition versions of the series was an extraordinarily labor-intensive ordeal that cost Paramount Pictures over $12 million.
 The project was a financial failure and resulted in Paramount deciding very firmly against giving Deep Space Nine and Voyager the same treatment.

-An initial disc featuring the episodes "Encounter at Farpoint", "Sins of the Father", and "The Inner Light" was released on January 31, 2012 under the label "The Next Level".
+An initial disc featuring the episodes "Encounter at Farpoint", "Sins of the Father", and "The Inner Light" was released on January 31, 2012, under the label "The Next Level".
 The six-disc first season set was released on July 24, 2012.
 The remaining seasons were released periodically thereafter, culminating in the release of the seventh season on December 2, 2014.
 Season 1 sold 95,000 units in its launch week in 2012.
 The Blu-ray sets include many special features and videos, such as a 1988 episode of Reading Rainbow where LeVar Burton (who plays Geordi on TNG) documents the making of a Star Trek: The Next Generation episode.

 The entire re-mastered series is available on Blu-ray as individual seasons, and as a 41-disc box set titled The Full Journey.
 Eventually, all remastered episodes became available for television syndication and digital distribution.